alexander-hamme/_old_Tadpole-Tracker-Python/README.md

   * Tracking (specifically, trajectory prediction): I will train an LSTM (Long Short-Term Memory) recurrent neural network on recorded tadpole movement data.

-Project is in collaboration with neuroscience department at Bard College (*Xenopus laevis* used for neurobiological research).
+Project is in collaboration with neuroscience department at Bard College. `(tadpoles used for neurobiological research)`

 ###### Proof of Concept gif: